3 Changes to the Impaired Driving Laws in Canada

 Even though this portion of the new reform applies immediately, it is unlikely that these tests will be seen on Canadian roads as there are still a number of steps that need to completed.
 Devices are still being tested to ensure accuracy and other components and there is no timeline for the completion of these tests.
 After the testing is finished the officers will need to be trained on them and they must go through a 30-day public consultation before they can be approved for use.
 This means it could be closer to the end of 2018 before they become available.

 These changes may seem controversial but they are designed to keep our roads safe.
 It is important to be responsible when using alcohol or drugs and if you are using them do not get behind the wheel or a vehicle.
-In today’s world there are too many easy alternatives to get where you need to go, such as public transportation, taxis, friends and family, or ride sharing programs such as Uber.
+In today’s world there are too many easy alternatives to get where you need to go, such as public transportation, taxis, friends and family, or ride sharing programs such as Uber and don’t forget to take a look at hight risk car insurance ontario.